MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_01_basics.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 220-224
+GENERATED FROM PYTHON SOURCE LINES 213-217

-Here, we find no significant effects of sex on cortical thickness.
+Here, we find few significant effects of sex on cortical thickness.
 However, as we've already established, age has an effect on cortical thickness.
 So we may want to correct for this effect before evaluating whether sex has an effect on cortical thickenss.
 Lets make a new model that includes the effect of age.

 ..
-GENERATED FROM PYTHON SOURCE LINES 224-227
+GENERATED FROM PYTHON SOURCE LINES 217-220

 .. code-block:: default